-- 3. A member who has appointed a proxy/attorney/corporate representative to attend and vote at the 16th AGM must request his/her proxy/attorney/corporate representative to submit their Pre-Register at TIIH Online website at https://tiih.online. - 4.
-If a corporate member (through its corporate representative(s) or appointed proxy(ies)) is unable to attend the 16th AGM, you may appoint the Chairman of the Meeting as your proxy and indicate the voting instructions in the Proxy Form in accordance with the notes and instructions printed therein.
+- 1. Corporate members who wish to appoint corporate representatives instead of a proxy to attend and vote at the 17th AGM must deposit their original or duly certified certificate of appointment of corporate representative to the Company's Share Registrar no later than Tuesday, 28 November 2023 at 10.30 a.m. - 2.
+Attorneys appointed by power of attorney are required to deposit their power of attorney to the Company's Share Registrar no later than Tuesday, 28 November 2023 at 10.30 a.m. to attend and vote at the 17th AGM. - 3.
+A member who has appointed a proxy/attorney/corporate representative to attend and vote at the 17th AGM must request his/her proxy/attorney/corporate representative to submit their Pre-Register at TIIH Online website at https://tiih.online. - 4.
+If a corporate member (through its corporate representative(s) or appointed proxy(ies)) is unable to attend the 17th AGM, you may appoint the Chairman of the Meeting as your proxy and indicate the voting instructions in the Form of Proxy in accordance with the notes and instructions printed therein.

-PRE-REGISTRATION BEFORE 16TM AGM
+PRE-REGISTRATION BEFORE 17TH AGM

-In order to assist the Company in managing the turnout for the 16th AGM, the Company reserves the right to limit the number of participants to the 16th AGM.
-Members/proxies/corporate representatives/attorneys who wish to attend in person must pre-register with the Company's Share Registrar by following the requirements and procedures as summarised as below:-
+To assist the Company in managing the turnout for the 17th AGM, the Company reserves the rights to limit the number of participants to the 17th AGM.
+Members/proxies/corporate representatives/attorneys who wish to attend in person must pre-register with the Company's Share Registrar by following the requirements and procedures as summarised as below: -